The Ranch's Master Plan-Looking Towards the Future

 The Ranch operates in a highly competitive environment that is continuously changing on all fronts.
 As such the County has taken a very proactive approach to keep the facility competitive and preparing for the future.
 The citizens approved an extension of the dedicated sales tax based on a master plan that expands and enhances the campus facilities and possible activities.
 That master plan was driven by the vision statement for the Ranch

 The Ranch is Larimer County’s premier event and entertainment complex that hosts a wide variety of events such as indoor arena events, sporting events, the Larimer County Fair and PRCA Rodeo, 4-H and C.S.U.
 Extension programs, outdoor concerts and events, trade shows and commercial events, as well as many business and community meetings.
 It is a community gathering place, with long-standing agricultural roots and pride of ownership expressed in the high quality of the facilities, programs, and services.
 These experiences improve the lives of Larimer County citizens.

-Over the last eighteen months, The Ranch staff has worked with a consulting team to explore the approved 2017 master plan and to recommend the best path to move forward with an implementation plan.
+The Ranch staff with help from a consulting team explored the approved 2017 master plan and recommended the best path to move forward with an implementation plan.
 The analysis included an extensive market study, multiple stakeholder meetings, recommendations for any overlooked programming opportunities, concept designs for the recommended projects, an in-depth analysis of the recommended programs, and an extensive economic model.

 The culmination of that research identified seven projects to move forward with as an implementation plan.
 The projects have the best cost-benefit for the county and the most community support from the stakeholders and the community overall.
 These projects include: